 Who are We?

-We are a registered, non-profit, entirely volunteer charity established to work with the public in caring for stray, feral and barn cats across Prince Edward Island.
+We are an all-volunteer registered charity established to work with the public in caring for stray, feral and barn cats throughout Prince Edward Island.
 To date, the Cat Action Team has:

 - trapped, neutered, tested, vaccinated, treated and returned 10,934 feral, stray and barn cats (2015 statistics)